Refresher on bash with Orange Pi specifics

 /home/pi

-: This will give you the ability to execute commands as the superuser, also known as the root user or the administrator.
+pi@orangepi ~$sudo (command): This will give you the ability to execute commands as the superuser, also known as the root user or the administrator.
 The superuser has the highest level of privileges on the system and can perform tasks that are restricted for other users.
-For example,sudo apt update
+For example,sudo apt updatewill update the list of available packages from the repositories, which requires superuser permissions.
+When you use sudo, you will be prompted to enter your password for authentication.

 pi@orangepi ~$ sudo apt update